grame-cncm/faustdoc/src/manual/syntax.md

 #### AND Primitive

 Bitwise AND can be expressed in Faust with the `&` primitive.
+The function promotes its arguments to *int*.

 * **Type:** \(\mathbb{S}^{2}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=x_{1}(t)\&{x_{2}(t)}\)